14 Wedding Things You Can Cut Without Feeling Guilty (Even If Everyone Else Is Doing Them)

 Every +1 is money.

-So why are you inviting your mom’s co-worker’s cousin you haven’t seen since 2007?
+So why are you then inviting your mom’s co-worker’s cousin you haven’t seen since 2007?

 You are not a bad person for saying no to distant family, college acquaintances, or random plus-ones.